GrawLab/DBSCAN-CellX/README.md

 ```
 pip install -r requirements.txt
 ```
-This will install the app with all its dependencies and connect it to the DBSCAN-CellX. *Alternatively, installation can be performed by ....*
+This will install the app with all its dependencies and the DBSCAN-CellX package.

 ## Getting to work
 ### Using the DBSCAN-CellX package